ledamint-IO/anchor-22/docs/src/getting-started/verification.md

 docker rm -f anchor-program
 ```

-where `anchor-program` is the name of the image created by default from within
+where `anchor-program` is the safecoin of the image created by default from within
 the Anchor CLI.